GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## SPEAKER (optional)

 > **Note**
 > Currently haptic feedback only works on the primary side of your keyboard, which is a limitation of QMK.
-Unfortunately the audio feature of QMK doesn't work yet with the RP2040.
+Unfortunately, the audio feature of QMK doesn't work yet with the RP2040.

-Soldering the speaker is pretty straight forwarded.
+Soldering the speaker is pretty simple.
 Apply a tiny bit solder on one of the pads, use tweezers to hold the speaker in place and reheat the solder.
-Than apply solder to the other pad.
+Then apply solder to the other pad.

 ![speaker](/docs/images/buildguide/speaker.jpg)